Hans Kühl Medal

 Hans-Kühl-Medaille

-At irregular intervals, the Division of the Chemistry of Construction Materials of the German Chemical Society awards the Hans Kühl Medal to personalities,
+The Division of the Chemistry of Construction Materials of the German Chemical Society awards the Hans Kühl Medal at irregular intervals to personalities

-• who have achieved outstanding innovations of fundamental and lasting importance, which have raised chemical or technical development to a new dimension,
+• who have achieved outstanding innovations of fundamental and lasting importance that have taken chemical or technical development to a new dimension,

-• who have gained new groundbreaking insights in their research work, which are highly recognized in the international professional world, or
+• who have achieved new groundbreaking findings in their research work which are highly recognized in the international professional community, or

-• who have shown outstanding achievements in teaching and knowledge transfer.
+• who have demonstrated outstanding achievements in teaching and knowledge transfer.

 Prof. Hans Kühl 1879-1969